hkmarcoot/100-days-of-code/log.md

 Recap what I did this week.
 Make a Cat-alogue API and connect it with pre-built front end.
 Again use Heroku for cloud database and secure the credentials by dotenv.
 10:47 AM · Dec 20, 2021·Twitter Web App

+### Day 36 | #100DaysOfCode

+Use try and catch to test errors in the code rather than using console.log .
+Learn about Jest and read the common matchers.
+8:59 AM · Dec 21, 2021·Twitter Web App

+### Day 37 | #100DaysOfCode

+Continue with unit testing using Jest.
+Write some tests for letter score, word scores and bonus score for a player uses all seven tiles.
+9:00 AM · Dec 22, 2021·Twitter Web App

+### Day 38 | #100DaysOfCode

+Use supertest to test the endpoints of my application.
+Make a codewars game by myself using Jest.
+8:56 AM · Dec 23, 2021·Twitter Web App

+### Day 39 | #100DaysOfCode

+Learn about cypress, which is used in End to End Tests.
+More in deep knowledge in configuring prettier and set up a prettier file to unite the code format of a project.
+Try codewars made by other bootcampers.
+5:58 PM · Dec 24, 2021·Twitter Web App

+### Day 40 | #100DaysOfCode

+Finish the Basic HTML section in Responsive Web Design from Freecodecamp.
+Watching Build a Recipes Website in YouTube, which is also hosted by Freecodecamp.
+4:24 PM · Dec 25, 2021·Twitter Web App

+### Day 41

+I took a break yesterday (25th) in the 100 Days Of Code Challenge.
+Merry X’mas everyone!
+5:49 PM · Dec 26, 2021·Twitter for iPhone

+### Day 42 | #100DaysOfCode

+Doing the Basic CSS in Responsive Web Design from Freecodecamp, and watching the Build a Recipes Website in YouTube from Freecodecamp.
+6:29 PM · Dec 27, 2021·Twitter Web App

+### Day 43 | #100DaysOfCode

+Finish Basic CSS and doing Applied Visual Design in Responsive Web Design from Freecodecamp.
+6:28 PM · Dec 28, 2021·Twitter Web App

+### Day 44 | #100DaysOfCode

+Finish Applied Visual Design and doing Applied Accessibility in Responsive Web Design from Freecodecamp.
+7:57 PM · Dec 29, 2021·Twitter Web App

+### Day 45 | #100DaysOfCode

+Finish Applied Accessibility, Responsive Web Design Principles, CSS Flexbox and CSS Grid in Responsive Web Design from Freecodecamp.
+6:25 PM · Dec 30, 2021·Twitter Web App

+### Day 46 | #100DaysOfCode

+Build a survey form in Responsive Web Design Project from freecodecamp.
+5:04 PM · Dec 31, 2021·Twitter Web App

+### Day 47

+Take a break today (31st) from 100 days of code challenge.
+Happy New Year : ) 5:09 PM · Dec 31, 2021·Twitter Web App

+### Day 48 | #100DaysOfCode

+Finish building Technical Documentation Page, Product Landing Page, Personal Portfolio Webpage, and completed Responsive Web Design Certificate in freecodecamp.
+12:23 AM · Jan 2, 2022·Twitter Web App

+### Day 49 | #100DaysOfCode

+Doing Responsive Personal Portfolio Website by following the video from Bedimcode in YouTube.
+7:32 PM · Jan 3, 2022·Twitter Web App

+### Day 50 | #100DaysOfCode

+Finish the home section of Responsive Personal Portfolio Website.
+30% done in React in Front End Development Libraries from freecodecamp.
+12:10 AM · Jan 4, 2022·Twitter Web App

+### Day 51 | #100DaysOfCode

+Learn about React and JSX.
+Get to know props, children and conditional rendering.
+Use babel to transpile the contents of our tag to raw JavaScript.
+8:11 AM · Jan 5, 2022·Twitter Web App

+### Day 52 | #100DaysOfCode

+Learn to use React useState.
+Make a random name generator, and a typeface display with custom input.
+8:55 AM · Jan 6, 2022·Twitter Web App

+### Day 53 | #100DaysOfCode

+Learn immutable updates to objects and arrays in React using spread operator.
+Use keys to help React differentiate and distinguish elements from each other, optimising its performance when diffing between the virtual and real DOM.
+8:55 AM · Jan 7, 2022·Twitter Web App

+### Day 54 | #100DaysOfCode

+Try to build to-do app in React with what I learned this week: JSX, State and props (React hook), immutability (spread operator), and .map.
+6:04 PM · Jan 8, 2022·Twitter Web App

+### Day 55

+Take a break today (pre-celebrate my birthday).
+7:19 PM · Jan 9, 2022·Twitter Web App

+### Day 56 | #100DaysOfCode

+Create a blog app with components that display posts and comments and allow users to add new comments, which is very similar with to-do app.
+10:28 AM · Jan 10, 2022·Twitter Web App

+### Day 57 | #100DaysOfCode

+Learn about React side effect, and use useEffect skills to make a Pokemon generator.
+I do it by fetching a Pokemon from api within a useEffect.
+8:50 AM · Jan 11, 2022·Twitter Web App

+### Day 58 | #100DaysOfCode

+Know what is agile, how to merge in Github and deploy in Netlify.
+Did a reading-list app similar with to-do app, which can search book name and its cover photo.
+8:52 AM · Jan 12, 2022·Twitter Web App

+### Day 59 | #100DaysOfCode

+Learn useReducer hook in React, and .reduce method in array.
+Make a personality-quiz app by practicing useReducer hook.
+8:56 AM · Jan 13, 2022·Twitter Web App

+### Day 60 | #100DaysOfCode

+Learn to use React testing library, fireEvent and React Router.
+Build a web app with multiple pages.
+8:57 AM · Jan 14, 2022·Twitter Web App

+### Day 61 | #100DaysOfCode

+Build a movie-search app that shows movie info with search history record using omdbapi, which is evolved from to-do app.
+Use useState to save data and .env to save api key.
+4:23 PM · Jan 15, 2022·Twitter Web App

+### Day 62 | #100DaysOfCode

+Recap what I did in week 5, 6, 7, 8 since there will be project week in the coming week.
+6:23 PM · Jan 16, 2022·Twitter Web App